fenollp/fenollp.github.io/_posts/2023-09-27-Polishing_Rust.md

 ---

-# rust best async UX
+# Colorless async in Rust

-## A new edition that changes async sugar

 Sprinkling async/.await some places is suboptimal when done by humans, let's turn it around!

+Could be introduced in a new edition.

 ### Common use